 Please note that not ALL languages/levels run each semester.

 The University Language Programme evening classes take place three times a year.
 Forthcoming dates are:-

-- Autumn 2015 (Monday 28 September to Friday 4 December 2015) Applications for this session will open at the beginning of August
+- Autumn 2015 (Monday 28 September to Friday 4 December 2015) Application forms will be available to download from this web page from Monday 3rd August

 - Spring 2016 (Monday 11 January to Friday 18 March 2016)

 - Summer 2016 (Monday 11 April to Friday 22 June 2016*)

 *Please note, classes will not run on Monday 2nd and 30th May (Bank Holidays).
 Alternative arrangements will be made.

 Each class is two hours per week for ten weeks (or equivalent), 6:15 - 8:15pm unless otherwise stated.